Is the BQ 3D Scanner worth buying? This review explores its features, design, and more.

 Shortcut To Great Info On This Page

-This is a desktop 3D scanner, and is not just affordable but versatile as well.
-Unlike other 3D scanners, both the software and electronics design for the Ciclop are under the GPL and CC-BY-SA licenses.
+This is a desktop 3D scanner and is not just affordable but versatile as well.
+Unlike other 3D scanners, both the software and electronics design for the Ciclop is under the GPL and CC-BY-SA licenses.

-Power supply is provided with an adaptor for use in the US.
-The adaptor is a bit large but otherwise it is standard.
+The power supply is provided with an adaptor for use in the US.
+The adaptor is a bit large but otherwise, it is standard.
 The electronics chamber is well-designed and the pins that mount the circuit board are durable.

 The calibration target on the BQ is right on the mark and should not cause any trouble during assembly.
 The openings are in place and the base friction keeps the unit in position while you’re using it.